How to Clean a Whirlpool Dishwasher

 bowl of white vinegar in top of a dishwasher

-Next, place a dishwasher-safe bowl with about a cup of white vinegar in the top rack.
+Place a dishwasher-safe bowl with about a cup of white vinegar in the top rack.

 upside down utensil organizer in an empty dishwasher

 You also might want to check that utensil rack - the bottom of mine can get nasty!
-I unfold it, scrub with a bottle brush if needed, and place upside down in the dishwasher while I'm running my cleaning cycle.
+I unfold it, scrub it with a bottle brush if needed, and place it upside down in the dishwasher while I'm running my cleaning cycle.

 buttons on a dishwasher